 All C/C++ programs must be linked with code to initialize and execute the program, called a bootstrap routine, also known as the boot.c.obj object module.
-The symbol \c\int00 is defined as the program entry point and is the start of the C boot routine in boot.c.obj; referencing \c\int00 ensures that boot.c.obj is automatically linked in from the run-time-support library.
+The symbol c_int00 is defined as the program entry point and is the start of the C boot routine in boot.c.obj; referencing c_int00 ensures that boot.c.obj is automatically linked in from the run-time-support library.
 When a program begins running, it executes boot.c.obj first.
 The boot.c.obj symbol contains code and data for initializing the run-time environment and performs the following tasks:

-- Changes from system mode to user mode

-- Sets up the user mode stack

-- Processes the run-time .cinit initialization table and autoinitializes global variables (when the linker is invoked with the --rom\model option)

-- · Calls main
+- Sets up the system stack and configuration registers - Processes the run-time .cinit initialization table and autoinitializes global variables (when the linker is invoked with the --rom_model option) - · Disables interrupts and calls main